felipe-coletti/higher-education/README.md

 ## 🚀 How to Use
 1. **Navigate** to the corresponding semester and subject folder.
 2. **Read** the `README.md` file inside each dynamic folder (`class-001`, `mini-projects`, `subject-project`, etc.).
-3. **Complete** the exercises or mini-projects based on the given instructions.
+3. **Complete the exercises, work on mini-projects, or review subject projects.**
 4. **Check solutions** if available.

 ## 🛠 Requirements